githubuniverseworkshops/codeql-codifying-security-knowledge/README.md

    <details>
    <summary>Hints</summary>

-   - The `QueryInjectionSink` can be imported from the `SqlInjectionQuery` module using `import semmle.code.java.security.SqlInjectionQuery` <br />
+   - The `QueryInjectionSink` can be imported from the `SqlInjectionQuery` module using `import semmle.code.java.security.SqlInjectionQuery`
    - The `QueryInjectionSink` is a subclass of `DataFlow::Node`, so it represents a node in the dataflow graph.
-     You can use the member predicate `asExpr` to find a corresponding AST node. <br />
+     You can use the member predicate `asExpr` to find a corresponding AST node.
-   - The class `Method` has a member predicate `getAReference`, that is inherited by our class `XWikiSearchMethod`, that provides all the method accesses targeting that method. <br />
+   - The class `Method` has a member predicate `getAReference`, that is inherited by our class `XWikiSearchMethod`, that provides all the method accesses targeting that method.
    - The class `MethodAccess` has a member predicate `getArgument()` that provided an index returns the nth argument provided to the method access.

    <details>